Jiyu version

 And the high takes the low as its ground.

-Just for this reason kings and princes call themselves the orphaned, the solitary and the unworthy.
+Just for this reason kings and princes call themselves the orphaned, the

 Is it not regarding the humble as the root of the noble?